 - Other accident-related expenses

-You may qualify for damages not listed here, so consider speaking with an attorney for specific guidance.
-A lawyer with our firm can review the details of your accident to determine if you could seek payment for your injuries.
+You may qualify for damages not listed here, so consider speaking with one of our attorneys for more specific guidance.
+A lawyer with our firm can review the details of your accident to determine if you should seek payment for your injuries.

-The federal laws pertaining to maritime coverage eligibility and other matters can be challenging for the layperson to follow.
+The federal laws about maritime coverage eligibility and other matters can be challenging for a layperson.
 This is why working with an attorney who understands the complexities of maritime law could benefit you.

 New Orleans Maritime Injury Lawyer Near Me (504) 777-7777

 The Statute of Limitations for Maritime Injury Cases

 If you are considering pursuing compensation for a maritime accident, it is best to act as soon as possible.
 You generally have three years from the injury date to sue under the Jones Act, per 46 U.S.C. § 30106.

 You generally have one year from the accident or injury date to file an LHWCA claim, per U.S.C.
 33 § 913.
 Missing these deadlines can bar you from seeking compensation for your injuries.

 Your lawyer will need time to build a case for your compensation, fill out all essential paperwork, and give your case the attention it deserves.
 Don’t wait to get legal help.

 Click to contact our New Orleans Personal Injury Lawyers today